21st.: Abraham, Hagar, & Sarai’s Plan

 If God had answered, Abram would have avoided several heartaches.

-To his defense, at this time in his life, he may not have realized that he could have asked God this kind of a specific question.
+To his defense, at this time in his life, Abram may not have realized that he could have asked God this kind of a question.

 “Thou shalt guide me with thy counsel, and afterward, receive me to glory.”
 (Ps.
 73:24)